We rely on electricity more than ever. From our phones to appliances – our life without electricity is practically unimaginable.

 Make sure you buy an electrical cord that has surge protection, consider turning the power off when you leave the house or it’s not in use, and make sure you are not overloading the cord

 Remember that electrical work is not something you should try your hand at if you are not sure what you are doing.
-Call in a residential electrician to come in and do the job properly, so you can rest easy knowing it’s been a job well done.
+Call in a residential electrician in Vancouver to come in and do the job properly, so you can rest easy knowing it’s been a job well done.